Hood Herbalism Course

 We offer an online space in which you can be curious, explore, deepen, and engage in conversations about and with the plants.

-Hood Herbalism is an engaging experience where you feel connected to a community of folks virtually.
-This is an opportunity for you to first be present with yourself as you learn the class material and also be present with others.
-There will always be a space to share, speak your truth, ask questions, and contribute to the learning.
+Our Hood Herbalism classes are an engaging experience filled with different activities that encourage you to be curious with plants and their wisdom.
+Our space invites you to first be present with yourself as you learn the class material and also be present with others in our virtual space.
+There are always opportunities to share, speak your truth, ask questions, and contribute to the learning.

 Hood Herbalism offers a blend of community conversation, self-reflection, teaching and medicine making demonstrations.
 Each class includes: